-University Communications produces several high-visibility print and online products used to communicate with the campus community, the news media and other audiences.
+University Communications produces several high-visibility online products used to communicate with the campus community, the news media and other audiences.

-We welcome submissions from campus units for distribution to the general and specialized audiences via our products, including Inside UW–Madison, the university’s employee e-newsletter, our news website, and the UW–Madison home page.
+We welcome submissions from campus units for distribution to general and specialized audiences via our products, including Inside UW–Madison, The Weekly, Working at UW, our news website, and the UW–Madison home page.

 To help streamline collecting and distributing your news, please read the following guidelines.

 Email your news items to firstname.lastname@example.org.
 If you regularly work with a member of our staff, please copy that individual.
 Sending your item to email@example.com places it in the electronic “inbox” of editors who will review and confer about your submission.